Ila-bura/mewmes/README.md

 ### **Info Page**

 Here you will find a few engaging lines to describe MewMes to the uninitiated.
-The icon and link to this page will only appear in the NavBar to not signed in users.
+The icon and link to this page will only appear in the NavBar to logged out users.

 <details><summary>Info Page</summary>
 <img src="readme/info_page.png" >